 Don’t let flexibility from the office mean flexibility with deadlines.
 Set the same standards you would if your employees were in your physical space.
 Often, working from home allows someone to focus better without office distractions, so you may receive work even earlier than expected.

 Use a workforce management tool such as Asana or Trello to break down projects, assign tasks to team members and see everyone’s progress.
 Utilizing a cloud storage system where employees upload work allows you to review it and give feedback on it in real time, eliminating backlogs in employee progress.
-A site such as Top 10 Cloud Storage breaks down options so you can determine the ideal amount of storage space and user accessibility for your budget.
+A site that tracks cloud software can break down options so you can determine the ideal amount of storage space and user accessibility for your budget.

 Enable Constant Communication